Manage agents and other users

 - Agent Groups: Use this field to type the name of an agent group.
 All agents that are assigned the specified agent group will be listed.

-- The "Agent" Role name is changed to "Agent Desktop Agent"
+- The "Agent" Role name is changed to "Agent Workspace Agent"

-- The "Supervisor" Role name is changed to "Agent Desktop Supervisor"
+- The "Supervisor" Role name is changed to "Agent Workspace Supervisor"

 - The "Admin" Role name is changed to "Agent Setup Admin"

 Add agents manually